lavaeater/turbo-rocket-ultra/README.md

 # turbo-rocket-ultra

+## Collecting thoughts on controls of more than one entity
+So I am working on making the character entity have the ability to enter a vehicle.
+This could be really cool for a multiplayer game where one player could steer the vehicle and the other players manning guns etc. Inspirations for this concept is of course Lovers in a Dangerous SpaceTime and HellDivers (but in helldivers the mechanic isn't very good, the tanks are a bit use

 ## En anglais

 So, the text below is in swedish, sorry 'bout that.
 I will switch to english from now on.